anilvn/spring-boot-interview-questions/spring-data-jpa.md

 ## What is ORM?

+> **Object-Relational Mapping (ORM)** is a programming technique that automatically maps objects in your code (like Java classes) to rows in a relational database table, and vice versa.
+It helps developers interact with the database using objects instead of writing raw SQL queries.

 **Object-Relational Mapping (ORM)** is a programming technique used to convert data between incompatible type systems in object-oriented programming languages.
 ORM allows developers to work with databases using objects rather than writing SQL queries, providing a more intuitive and flexible way to manage data.

 Key Features of ORM: